miachom/Snakemake-tRCC/README.md

     "bwa mem {input} | samtools view -Sb - > {output}"
 ```

-When a workflow is executed, Snakemake trie to generate given target files.
+When a workflow is executed, Snakemake tries to generate given target files.
 Target files can be specified via the command line by executing:
 ```
 snakemake -np path/to/mapped/reads.bam
 ```